ecadlabs/taquito/docs/lambda_view.md

 ---

 :::caution note
-Since a call is made to the lambda contract, a signer needs to be configured on your TezosToolkit instance.
+Lambda View implementation have recently changed due to a recent protocol update.
+Lambda Views now utilize the `run_view` endpoint.
+For more information refer to [this document](https://tezos.gitlab.io/CHANGES.html?highlight=run_view#id1)
 :::

-The lambda view is a way to retrieve data from a smart contract's storage without incurring fees via a contract's view method.
-This solution is a temporary solution that we will address in a future protocol update.
+Lambda View is a way to retrieve data from a smart contract's storage without incurring fees via a contract's view method.

 ## Recap: Views & Callbacks